phreakwiz/SNES-AddOn-PCBs/RGB Bypass/README.txt

 These capacitors and not really needed, but they are present in 1Chip-01/02/03 consoles for de-bouncing the MultiAV jack while plugging in and out.

 [3]
-depending on your TV: 75Ohm matches impedance, 300Ohm matches standard for sync.
-Personally I use 75Ohm.
-My TV does not have any problems with all values between 75Ohm and 300Ohm!
+depending on your TV: 75Ohm matches impedance, 421Ohm matches standard for sync (recommended).
+My TV does not have any problems with all values between 75Ohm and 421Ohm!

 [4]
 Just pic one (!) and do not buy all parts.
 If you use NTSC-cable schematic you have to short the three jumpers on the PCB.